rollkit/rollkit/docs/lazy-adr/adr-001-node-interface.md

 * Pros:
   * May be possible to avoid Tendermint issues
-  * Should be possible to avoid dependency on Tendermint in Optimint
+  * Should be possible to avoid dependency on Tendermint in rollmint
   * Changes probably limited to cosmos-sdk (not required in tendermint/lazyledger-core)
 * Cons:
   * Reinventing the wheel